VinceWak/Labs_0116/module_2/Lab_8_Storytelling/README.md

 ## Introduction

 In this lab you will practice how to tell stories using data visualization.
-However, you will not practice storytelling alone.
+However, you will not practice just storytelling.
 Instead, you will be exposed to the complete workflow of:

 1. Understanding the dataset
-1. [optional] Adjusting skewed normal distribution
+2. Adjusting skewed normal distribution
-1. Exploring the fields that may be interesting based on your common sense
+3. Exploring the fields that may be interesting based on your common sense
-1. [optional] Exploring the field correlations using heatmap
+4. Exploring the field correlations using heatmap
-1. Summarizing and presenting your stories with data visualization
+5. Summarizing and presenting your stories with data visualization

 ## Getting Started